-- 1. Make sure your phone is on. - 3.
+- 1. Make sure your phone is on. - 2.
+Press and hold on the left side of the phone. - 3.
 Follow the system prompts.
-(The call will be made in speakerphone mode, unless you have a headset attached to the phone.) - Redial to redial the last number you called. - Voice Dial to use the Voice Dial function (see "Using Voice Activated Dialing" on page 103).
+(The call will be made in speakerphone mode, unless you have a headset attached to the phone.) - Redial to redial the last number you called. - Voice Dial to use the Voice Dial function (see"Using Voice-Activated Dialing" on page 116).

-Tip: This function is available only when the Side Key Guard setting is off.
-See page 56 for the Side Key Guard.
+$\overline{\text{Tip}}$: This function is available only when the Side Key Guard setting is off.
+See page 60 for the Side Key Guard.

-Note: To use a Voice Dial, you must have stored Voice Dial entries (see "Programming Voice Dial Tags" on page 104).
+Note: To use a Voice Dial, you must have stored Voice Dial entries (see "Programming Voice Dial Tags" on page 117).